Repo-Factory/Learn-Chinese/README.md

 - Manually run python -m pip install pynput and python -m pip install lxml

 I wrote a series of small batch scripts to automate setting up the project.
 If the user already had python3 installed on a windows machine everything could theoretically be set up in less than 5 minutes.
+If needed, [download python](https://www.python.org/downloads/) here.

-To install run
+Then to install run

 ```git clone https://github.com/Repo-Factory/Learn-Chinese.git .```